Stwissel/SpringCanvasSample/Readme.md

 - `JWT_SECRET` - the token used to encrypt the JWT.
 Ideally randomized on each restart, but needs to be the same in a dyno
 - `SFDC_SECRET` - The client token shared with the Canvas definition in Salesforce

+(and a few others - discover for yourself)

+### Application endpoints

+- `/` The homepage - access unauthenticated
+- `/login` - admin login
+- `/hw` - Hello world page.
+Throws a 403 if not authenticated
+- `/sfdcauth/[target]` target URL for canvas integration.
+Post your signed request here.
+Replace `[target]` with the endpoint you want to reach e.g. `/sfdcauth/hw` to reach `/hw` after authentication

 ### Resources